-Eden Hall Wines is a family owned boutique winery established in 1997 by David and Mardi Hall in the high country of the beautiful Eden Valley.
+Eden Hall Wines is a family owned sustainable boutique winery in the high country of South Australia’s beautiful Eden Valley

 The Eden Hall team embrace the philosophy of producing high quality wine grapes using eco-friendly, sustainable land management practices that ensure both long-term landscape and viticultural viability.